sunpy/sunpy/README.rst

 Contributing
 ============

-The SunPy Project is a community-driven open source project that welcomes any and all contributions.
+The SunPy Project is a community-driven open-source project that welcomes any and all contributions.
-Whether you are a developer, student, or user, you can help by contributing to code, documentation, or community support.
+Whether you are a developer, student, or user, you can help by contributing code, documentation, or community support.

-If you would like to get involved, we have a `Newcomers Guide`_ guide that shows how to get setup with a development workflow but it also covers non-coding contributions.
+If you would like to get involved, the `Newcomers Guide`_ guide explains the many different ways to contribute to the SunPy Project and also shows how to get set up with a development workflow.

 Help is always welcome, so come and say hello by joining the `SunPy Chat`_ and look over the `Good First Issues list`_ for the ideal places to start.